Conveying unnatural mechanics naturally in Control:Override

 The level starts with a big, imposing block preventing you from moving forward.

 At this point, the player doesn’t know about the phasing mechanic.
-They may try to move the block but they will be stuck after that unless they understand phasing. player stuck at start of level They understand that they are stuck between the wall and the block.
+They may try to move the block but they will be stuck after that unless they understand phasing.
+They understand that they are stuck between the wall and the block.
 The up powerup is out of reach so they can’t reach it.
 They can either move themselves or the block left or right.

 Moving themselves is pointless because they’re blocked in both sides.